 11. Shall develop working relationships with my State and National Legislators and their staffs, particularly with my Legislators’ District’s staffs.

-12. Shall develop and maintain a local legislative advocacy program, keeping up a two-way communication with my constituents.
+12. Shall develop and maintain a local legislative advocacy program, keeping up a two-way communication with my constituents,and conduct a minimum of six outreach efforts throughout the year to promote donations to the California Senior Legislature Fund (Code 427) and to CFOA/CSL and report the results to the CSL office for their records.

 13. Shall activate letter and email campaigns to support CSL priority proposals.